-Justin Bieber Played at NHL All-Star Game
+Justin Bieber Plays At NHL All-Star Game

 When the National Hockey League decided to organize an All-Star Celebrity Shootout, they had to go through various choices.
-However, there was one selection that stood out the most – Justin Bieber.
-Even though his huge army of fans is well aware that the singer admires the sport of hockey.
-There was no surprise when people saw his name among other celebrities, including actor Cuba Gooding Jr., Carter, James Badge Dale, Steven McQueen, Ross Lynch, and Riker Lynch.
+However, there was one selection that stood out the most — Justin Bieber.
+Even though his huge army of fans is well aware that the singer admires the sport of hockey, there was no surprise when people saw his name among other celebrities, including actor Cuba Gooding Jr., Carter, James Badge Dale, Steven McQueen, Ross Lynch, and Riker Lynch.
 They were joined by several former and active NHL stars, specifically Patrick Kane of the Chicago Blackhawks and Connor McDavid of the Edmonton Oilers, as well as Chris Pronger, Eric Lindros, Sergei Fedorov, Peter Forsberg, and Ray Bourque, according to Fox Sports.

-Justin Bieber was on the Team Gretzky, which was coached by Wayne Gretzky, among his teammates were actor Cuba Gooding Jr., producer Jerry Bruckheimer, Eric Lindros, Joe Sakic, and few others.
-They played against Team Lemieux, coached by Mario Lemieux, which wax comprised of actors Taylor Kitsch and David Boreanaz, as well as NHL legends Ray Bourque, Jari Kurri, Larry Robinson and Scott Niedermayer.
+Justin Bieber was on the Team Gretzky, which was coached by Wayne Gretzky, and among his teammates were actor Cuba Gooding Jr., producer Jerry Bruckheimer, Eric Lindros, Joe Sakic, and a few others.
+They played against Team Lemieux, coached by Mario Lemieux, which was comprised of actors Taylor Kitsch and David Boreanaz, as well as NHL legends Ray Bourque, Jari Kurri, Larry Robinson, and Scott Niedermayer.

 The National Hockey League organized this game in order to expand the demographics of hockey fans.
-Inviting Justin Bieber to play was the easiest and the most efficient way to attract the attention of the young audience – the demographics which NHL currently lacks.
+Inviting Justin Bieber to play was the easiest and the most efficient way to attract the attention of young audience — the demographics which NHL currently lacks.

-Even though Justin Bieber doesn’t really look like a hockey player, he actually has certain notable hockey skills and definitely enjoys skating.
-There is no doubt that Justin Bieber had few quite intense moments during Saturday’s game at Staples Center in Los Angeles.
+Even though Justin Bieber doesn’t really look like a hockey player, he actually has notable hockey skills and definitely enjoys skating.
+There is no doubt that Justin Bieber had a few quite intense moments during Saturday’s game at Staples Center in Los Angeles.
 Bieber even managed to get a penalty shot in the event.
 Unfortunately, he was turned away after trying to go five-hole.

 AP snapped an amazing photo of Chris Pronger squashing Justin Bieber into the boards: pic.twitter.com/hhykeHh5Oh